mipimipi/muserv/doc/configuration.md

 # Configuration settings

 muserv provides default configuration settings.
-The only additional configuration that must be made for the music directory.
+The only additional configuration that must be made are the music directories.

+The completeness and consistency of the configuration can be checked via the command

+    muserv test

 Below we describe all configuration settings.